lauccode/config/doxygen/doxyInfos.md

 ---

-Would you like help writing a minimal `Doxyfile` tailored to your project structure?
-I can generate one based on your folder layout and preferences.

 To visualize **function call graphs** in Doxygen—like seeing which functions are called inside `main()`—you’ll need to enable a few specific settings and have [Graphviz](https://graphviz.org/) installed.
 Here's how to do it: